jkeohan/bonus_lectures/AWS/intro-to-dynamoDB/intro-to-dynamodb.md

 #### Formatting The Data

-We can see that the **data** is an object that has a key of **Items** which contains an array of objects.
-Each object contains the key names with the value being an object.
+We can see that **data** returned via the callback is an object and that it has a key of **Items** that is assigned an array containing all of our projects.
+Each key returns yet another object as it's value.

 Let's console.log the object stored inside the object keys so we can get see what it contains.